 If you are struggling with missing teeth, you have the option of removing all of your teeth and replacing them with full dentures.
-Our dentists near you will help you make the best decision regarding your oral health.
-One key factor to consider when it comes to getting partials or full dentures is how healthy your remaining teeth are.
+Our dentists near you will help you make the best decision regarding your oral health—one key factor to consider when getting partials or full dentures is how healthy your remaining teeth are.

 Full Versus Partial Dentures